afnog/sse/virtualization/maas-exercise.md

 ### MAAS Option

-When asked what kind of MAAS server to use, choose *Create a new MAAS server*.
+When asked which MAAS server to use, choose *Create a new MAAS server*.

 ### Partitioning